Gilson Lavis: Career

 Lavis was an accomplished session musician before joining Squeeze.
-Early in his career he worked at the Talk of the Town in London as a pick-up drummer for musicians from America.
-He toured with and performed for widely recognized musicians throughout his career.
-One of his more notable jobs, as he recounted in 2025, was working with Chuck Berry as his tour drummer.
+Early in his career he had worked at the Talk of the Town in London as a pick-up drummer for musicians from America.
+He toured with and performed for widely recognized musicians throughout his career and one of his more memorable jobs, as he recounted in 2025, was touring with Chuck Berry.

-By 1974 times had become hard and he was forced to sell his drums.
+By 1974, times had become hard, and he was forced to sell his drums.
 He found work stacking bricks as they came out of a kiln and his hands "became calloused and scarred".
 He acquired a new drum kit, auditioned in London, and joined Squeeze in 1976 after responding to an advertisement in Melody Maker.
 Lavis "proved to be the perfect drummer for the group's sophisticated, tightly structured songs", but by 1982, before the band's initial break up, he was drinking excessively.
 Squeeze broke up in 1982, at which time Lavis was reported to have been drinking heavily and "was becoming increasingly dysfunctional".
 He enrolled with Alcoholics Anonymous, vowed never to play the drums again and became a cab driver.
 Although he did drive a cab for a few years, he also did play drums for Graham Parker on his 1983 LP The Real Macaw, and for Jools Holland on his 1984 EP Jools Holland Meets Rock-A-Boogie Billy.

 In 1985, Lavis received an invitation from Glenn Tilbrook to play with a reformed Squeeze in a one-off charity show.
-This led to another seven years playing with Squeeze, as the band decided to get back together as a full-time concern.
+This led to another seven years playing with Squeeze after the band decided to get back together full-time.
 Lavis recorded four more albums with Squeeze before being dismissed from the group after an American tour in 1992.
-He said later that he had just separated from his first wife and had thought that "having a drink would be a good idea"; his relapse into drinking led to continuing dysfunction and unreliability.
+He said later that he had just separated from his first wife and had thought that "having a drink would be a good idea".
+His relapse into drinking led to continuing dysfunction and unreliability.
 Lavis moved to Lincolnshire and bought a derelict cottage, intending to "get out of the business, live in the country and give drum lessons".
-He also continued to work on his sobriety.
+He also worked on remaining sober.

 He was contacted by former Squeeze bandmate Jools Holland, who had employed Lavis on his solo albums of the 1980s, and invited him to play a gig.
 Lavis "said he would rather not, but his arm was twisted".
-The two had started out as a musical duo in the mid-1980s, and in 1987 the Jools Holland Big Band was formed, including Lavis.
+The two started out as a musical duo in the mid-1980s, and in 1987 the Jools Holland Big Band was formed which included Lavis.
 This line-up eventually became Jools Holland and his Rhythm & Blues Orchestra.
 After 30 years of touring with Holland, Lavis retired from the music business in November 2024.

 Lavis was also a portrait artist.
 He specialised in black and white acrylic portraits and painted numerous fellow musicians, including Eric Clapton, Amy Winehouse, Paul McCartney and The Rolling Stones, with his work being displayed at exhibitions in London and New York.
-He has cited Marvel Comics as an inspiration for his style.
+He had cited Marvel Comics as an inspiration for his style.